Lucerne Festival Orchestra: History

-Abbado hand-picked each member of the orchestra, and the musicians assemble at the beginning of each August in Lucerne for a total of three weeks together, with 10 days of rehearsals.
+Abbado hand-picked the orchestra members, and the musicians assemble at the beginning of each August in Lucerne for a total of three weeks together, with 10 days of rehearsals.
 Then, the orchestra performs the opening concerts of the festival.
 One overriding philosophy that Abbado emphasized was for the musicians to listen to each other, as in chamber music, but in the context of a full orchestral ensemble.
 In the string sections, the section leaders assign the seating, after discussion with Abbado.
 Rehearsals commence with individual instrument sections before the entire ensemble collects with Abbado.

 Abbado led the first performances of the newest Lucerne Festival Orchestra at the 2003 festival.
 Their first residency abroad in Rome was in the autumn of 2005.
 October 2006 brought their first overseas guest performance, which gave a concert in Tokyo at Suntory Hall.
 The orchestra made its first Proms debut in August 2007, with Gustav Mahler's Symphony No. 3.
 Abbado and the orchestra were scheduled to appear in the US for the first time, at Carnegie Hall in New York City, in October 2007.
 However, in September 2007, Abbado announced that he had to withdraw from these scheduled New York concerts because of health concerns.
 The orchestra performed these concerts with substitute conductors Pierre Boulez and David Robertson.
 For the 2014 Lucerne Festival, Andris Nelsons conducted the festival orchestra's concert as the replacement for Claudio Abbado, who died in January 2014.

 In August 2015, the Lucerne Festival announced the appointment of Riccardo Chailly as its next music director, effective with the 2016 Lucerne Festival, with an initial contract of 5 years.
 In February 2021, the orchestra announced an extension of Chailly's contract as music director through 2026.